 The UKCTG is run by the National Institute for Health Research on behalf of NHS England, NHS Wales, NHS Scotland and Health and Social Care in Northern Ireland (HSC).

-At the National Institute for Health Research (NIHR), we aim to improve the health and wealth of the nation through research.
+The NIHR aims to improve the health and wealth of the nation through research.

-We are a large organisation with many roles, and with people all over the UK.
+We are a public body, established by the Department of Health and Social Care.
+We are a large organisation with many roles, and we work all over the country.
 Running the UK Clinical Trials Gateway is just one of the things we do.
+We also:

-For more information about the overall work of the NIHR see our website.
+For more information, visit the NIHR website.